 Franchise taxes are based on the gross sales of certain utility companies.
 The companies, and current percentages paid, are: Arizona Public Service (2% - 2/3 of the APS franchise fees are reserved for Economic Development), Southwest Gas (2%), Qwest d/b/a CenturyLink (5%), Cox Communication (2%), AZ Water (3%) and Electric District No. 2 (1%).
-Based on consistent collection totals, the City is projecting that Franchise & License Fee collections will decrease to \$1.5M in FY24.
+Based on consistent collection totals, the City is projecting that Franchise & License Fee collections will increase to \$2.4M in FY25.
+This is a 57% increase from FY24.